• Skip to primary navigation

 Why Should I Consider Adding a Nara Itinerary or Day Trip While in Japan?

-When most travelers visit Japan for the first time, they often plan the majority of their trip in an area known as the Golden Route.
-This pilgrimage typically includes Osaka for its food culture, Kyoto for its history of the old capital, and Tokyo for the bustling modern city.
+When most travelers visit Japan for the first time, they often plan the majority of their trip in an

-Nara is a city rich with history and culture squeezed in the outskirts of Osaka and Kyoto.
+Nara is a city rich with history and culture squeezed on the outskirts of Osaka and Kyoto.
 Famous for its deer and temples, Nara also boasts the most UNESCO world heritage sights in all of Japan making it a worthy place to add to your Japan itinerary.

 Where is Nara Located?

-Nara is a city in Japan that is located about 40-50 minutes from Kyoto or Osaka by train, which makes it great for both a day trip or an extended stay like we did (we’ll cover both in this Nara itinerary).
+Nara is a city in Japan that is located about 40-50 minutes from Kyoto or Osaka by train, which makes it great for both a day trip and an extended stay like we did (we’ll cover both in this Nara itinerary).

 How to Get to Nara